-Applications should be clear and thoughtful, and convey programs that are carefully designed to be appropriate for school age children in grades K–12.
-One application is required for each individual program that an artist would like to feature in the Artists in Schools Directory.
+While only one application fee is due each year, a separate application is required for each program that an artist would like to feature in the Artists in Schools Directory.

 - Artist Background — one concise paragraph about the artist/organization.
-May include mission, philosophy, qualifications, experience working in educational settings, experience with special needs populations, key accomplishments, etc. (120 word limit)
+May include mission, philosophy, qualifications, experience working in educational settings, key accomplishments, etc.

-- Program Title — name clearly illustrating the program’s subject, theme, format, etc. (50 character limit)
+- Program Title — name clearly illustrating the program’s subject or theme.
+Be creative but concise.

-- Program Abstract — one sentence description to accompany program title on the directory’s homepage.
+- Program Abstract — a one sentence description to accompany the program title on the directory’s homepage.
 The abstract should pique the interest of the reader.

-- Program Description — overview of the program with details describing elements such as how students will participate, what students will learn by participating, curriculum connections, relevancy for particular grade levels, etc. The description should help someone visualize what happens during the program and understand the program’s outcomes.
-(160 word limit)
+- Program Description — an overview of the program with details describing how students will participate, what students will learn, curriculum connections, relevancy for particular grade levels, etc. The description should help the reader visualize what happens during the program step by step and understand the program’s outcomes.

 - Space Requirements — any physical element(s) of the space/room that are necessary for successful implementation of the program.
 Examples include minimum space dimensions, ceiling height measurements, specific floor materials, indoor/outdoor space, access to running water, etc. Audience size limits should be addressed in this section.

 - Technical Requirements — any element(s) that a school may reasonably be expected to have for successful implementation of the program.
 Examples include electrical access, sound equipment, piano/keyboard, chairs/tables, supplies, running water, volunteers, set-up/strike time, etc.

-- Fee Structure — fee for the program and, if appropriate, additional expenses (e.g. materials, travel).
-Once published in the directory at the beginning of the school year, fees and expenses must be honored throughout the year.
+- Fee Structure — the overall fee for the program and, if appropriate, additional expenses (materials, travel etc).
+Once published in the directory at the beginning of the school year, fees and expenses must be honored throughout the next school year.

 - Artist's resume — upload a current resume that includes relevant education, special training, awards, performing/professional experience, teaching experience, etc.

-- Programmatic Work Sample — a video that takes the place of an in-person observation by the selection panel.
-It should be 10-minute video recorded in the last three years that demonstrates not only the applicant's artistic proficiency, but also highlights the applicant's teaching skills with school-aged children.
+- Programmatic Work Sample — a video that takes the place of an in-person observation.
+Footage should be 10-minute in length and demonstrate not only the applicant's artistic proficiency, but also applicant's teaching skills with school-aged children.
 Student reactions, interactions, and engagement should be either seen or heard.
-The recording does not need to be professionally produced; however the selection panel should be able to see the artist at work and hear the artist(s) and students.
 The work sample video should be no older than 3 years and accessible via an artist’s personal website or YouTube.
-Click here for directions on uploading a video to YouTube.
-The privacy setting of a YouTube video should be “Public” (accessible to general public) or “Unlisted Video” (accessible to only those with whom you share the link).

-- Educational materials — artists provide to schools for teachers' use before and/or after Artists in Schools programs.
+- Educational materials — artists provide these materials to schools for teachers' use before and/or after Artists in Schools programs.
 Accepted materials include but are not limited to: teacher guides, student guides, pre/post-visit activities, vocabulary lists, art information, historical/cultural information, suggested connections to classroom curricula, URLs to videos.
 Materials must be original to the artist or an artist must have permission to use them.
 Promotional materials such as brochures and flyers are not accepted.

 - Lesson plan (workshop or multi-day residency only) — a sample of plans, activities, etc. for a one-day workshop or a multiple days of a residency.

 5. Pay the application fee.
-Check your email for payment options.
-A flat fee of $40 is due per artist, regardless of the number of applications submitted.
+A one-time annual fee is due per artist, regardless of the number of applications submitted.
 Artists may pay online through our Acceptiva payment system or submit an invoice if paying by check.